 So, if you’re 6’2 and get a large plain white t-shirt but you’re a lean body type it will end up fitting length-wise just fine but more like a parachute circumference-wise.

-In addition to the above, there are some popular brands that can be found in your local mall that cut their products to a slightly less “pudgy” fit than average.
 We have experimented with hundreds of different clothing manufacturers and have identified the top 4 widely-available clothiers for tall skinny “ectomorphic” body types.
-If you want to be a baller like me, then these are the brands you should check out:
+If you want to be a baller, a shot caller, then these are the brands available at your local mall that you should check out:

 Like most of the 4 clothiers on this list H&M falls into the “fast fashion” category.
 This means they aren’t fashion setters but instead jump on trends as soon as big expensive brands establish them and produce variations at a much more affordable price.